Ireland Crypto Tax Guide 2024

 This means you're currently reporting on the 2023 financial year.
 You'll pay any CGT tax due on the 30th of November 2023 and the 31st of January 2024 from the 2023 financial year, but you need to declare your gains (or losses) to Revenue by the 31st of October 2024.

 How to file your crypto taxes

 All your taxable gains and income from crypto must be reported in your annual tax return by the 31st of October.

-If you prefer to file by paper, there's two forms you may need - depending on whether you're a PAYE worker or self-employed.
+If you prefer to file by paper, there are two forms you may need - depending on whether you're a PAYE worker or self-employed.

 PAYE workers should use Form CG1 (Capital Gains Tax Return and Self-Assessment).

 Self-employed or chargeable persons should use Form 11 (Income Tax Return and Self-Assessment).
 A chargeable person is an individual with either; net assessable non-PAYE income of €5,000 or more in a year, or total gross income from non-PAYE sources of €30,000 or more in a year.